 - Massachusetts – There are a few types of coins in this category.
-The “New England” coinage and were first issued 1652.
+The “New England” coins were first issued in 1652.
 They were the earliest authorized medium of exchange in the New England settlement and were known as wampum.
-There were also Willow Tree Coinage, Oak Tree Coinage, Pine Tree Coinage in this category of Pre-Federal coins.
+There were also Willow Tree Coinage, Oak Tree Coinage, and Pine Tree Coinage in this category of Pre-Federal coins.

 - Maryland (Lord Baltimore Coinage) – This very rare coin was first issued in 1659 and by 1700 had largely disappeared from commerce.

-- New Jersey St. Patrick or Mark Newby Coinage – This coin came from Dublin, Ireland in 1663 and were also known as St. Patrick Coppers.
+- New Jersey St. Patrick or Mark Newby Coinage – This coinage came from Dublin, Ireland in 1663 and was also known as St. Patrick Coppers.

 Colonial and Post Colonial Issues

-These coins are also quite rare, these coins are quite old, but if you think you may have coins in this era, please bring them into our Quincy, MA store.
+These coins are also quite rare and quite old, but if you think you may have coins from this era, please bring them into our Quincy, MA store.
 Post-Colonial coins are those from 1783-1792.

-These stamps are last common as they are typically only used on European jewelry items such as Claddagh rings, Celtic Crosses and even old pocket watches.
-Gold jewelry with a 375 stamp on it is likely 9K and tends to be very dark in color.
+These stamps are less common, as they are typically only used on European jewelry items such as Claddagh rings, Celtic Crosses, and even old pocket watches.
+Gold jewelry with a 375 stamp on it is likely 9K gold and tends to be very dark in color.

 Federal Issues – Federal issued coins can include the following coins.
-If you want to see if you have valuable federal issue coins, bring them into Jewelers and Loan Co. for more information and a free appraisal.
+If you want to see if you have valuable federal issue coins like the ones listed below, bring them into our shop for more information and a free appraisal.